 - 1. The Council should ensure that provisions of SARPs and PANS are completely consistent with each other.
 Furthermore, the Council should endeavour to improve the processing, presentation and usefulness of ICAO documents containing SARPs, PANS and other related provisions, especially for complex systems and their associated applications.
-To that end the Council should promote the development and upkeep of broad system-level, functional and performance requirements. - 2.
+To that end the Council should promote the development and upkeep of broad system-level, functional and performance requirements.
+The Council should continue seeking the most appropriate means of development, processing and dissemination of technical specifications for complex systems. - 2.
 Contracting States should comment fully and in detail on the proposals for amendment of SARPs and PANS or at least should express their agreement or disagreement on their substance.
 They should be allowed at least three months for this purpose.
 Furthermore, Contracting States should receive at least thirty days of notification of the intended approval or adoption of detailed material on which they are not consulted. - 3.
 Contracting States should be allowed a full three months for notifying disapproval of adopted SARPs amendments; in establishing a date for notifying disapproval the Council should take into account the time needed for transmission of the adopted amendments and for receipt of notifications from States. - 4.
 In the application of the provision in Resolving Clause 8 above, the Council should ensure that, whenever practicable, the interval between successive common applicability dates of amendments to Annexes and PANS is at least six months.